ietf-rats/draft-voit-rats-attestation-results/draft-voit-rats-attestation-results.md

 In order to simplify design, only a single encoded value is asserted by a Verifier for any Trustworthiness Claim within a using the following process.

-1. If applicable, a Verifier MUST assign a standardized code from the Contraindicated tier.
+1. If applicable, a Verifier MUST assign a standardized value from the Contraindicated tier.
-2. Else if applicable, a Verifier MUST assign a non-standardized code from the Contraindicated tier.
+2. Else if applicable, a Verifier MUST assign a non-standardized value from the Contraindicated tier.
-3. Else if applicable, a Verifier MUST assign a standardized code from the Warning tier.
+3. Else if applicable, a Verifier MUST assign a standardized value from the Warning tier.
-4. Else if applicable, a Verifier MUST assign a non-standardized code from the Warning tier.
+4. Else if applicable, a Verifier MUST assign a non-standardized value from the Warning tier.
-5. Else if applicable, a Verifier MUST assign a standardized code from the Affirming tier.
+5. Else if applicable, a Verifier MUST assign a standardized value from the Affirming tier.
-6. Else if applicable, a Verifier MUST assign a non-standardized code from the Affirming tier.
+6. Else if applicable, a Verifier MUST assign a non-standardized value from the Affirming tier.
 7. Else a Verifier MAY assign a 0.